moveit/moveit2_tutorials/doc/how_to_guides/using_ompl_constrained_planning/ompl_constrained_planning.rst

 Orientation Constraints
 -----------------------

-Finally, we can place constraints on orientation.
+We can place constraints on orientation.
 We set the target pose to be the other side of the robot for a more drastic move as we are no longer constrained by position.

 .. code-block:: c++